ariacom/Seal-Report/README.md

-<a href="http://www.sealreport.org" target=_blank>Seal Report</a> offers a complete framework for producing every day reports and dashboards from any database.
+<a href="http://www.sealreport.org" target=_blank>Seal Report</a> offers a complete framework for producing daily reports and dashboards from any database.

-The product focuses on an **easy installation** and **report design**: Once setup, reports can be built and published in a minute.
+The product focuses on **easy installation** and **report design**: Once setup, reports can be built and published in a minute.

-<a href="http://www.sealreport.org" target=_blank>Seal Report</a> is an Open Source for the Microsoft .Net Framework entirely written in C#.
+<a href="http://www.sealreport.org" target=_blank>Seal Report</a> is an Open Source tool for the Microsoft .Net Framework entirely written in C#.

 ## Main Features
 * **Dynamic SQL sources**: Use either your SQL or let the Seal engine build dynamically the SQL used to query your database.